shadps4-emu/shadPS4/documents/windows_building.md

 - ## Compiling

-- Open vstudio and select the clang debug or clang release .
-It should compile just fine
+- Open Visual Studio and select the clang debug or clang release.
+It should compile just fine.